fredwu/yield.rb/README.md

 ## Assumptions

-1. You only care about the amounts of the underlying tokens - which changes all the time due to IP ([Impermanent Loss](https://www.google.com/search?q=impermanent+loss)).
+1. You only care about the amounts of the underlying tokens - which changes all the time due to IL ([Impermanent Loss](https://www.google.com/search?q=impermanent+loss)).
 1. Only tokens that have already been deposited into the vaults will be counted, those that are pending are ignored.
 1. Coin names on different protocols are consolidated into one, e.g. `WBNB`, `iBNB` and `beltBNB` are all consolidated into `BNB`.
 1. Only the farms and tokens I personally use have been tested.